eternalBackPain/Web-scraping/README.md

 write "npm run start" into the terminal

 Learning web scraping with the goal of scraping -> natural language processing (see for eg RiTa) -> data visualisation

+Following tutorial from https://www.youtube.com/watch?v=-3lqUHeZs_0&ab_channel=CodewithAniaKub%C3%B3w but with another website

+- cheerio is used to access html elements
+- axios used to make http requests from node: https://www.npmjs.com/package/axios
+- express is used for the framework